Digital transformation explained

 Customers now expect goods and services to be available around the clock, and from any device.
 Purchasing should be frictionless, and should be delivered to your door.
 Incumbent providers who can’t deliver this level of customer experience stand to struggle to retain customers.
 It’s also become clear that almost every service can be offered remotely — it’s now possible to have a consultation with a doctor, be prescribed medication as a result, and start taking it, all without leaving your home.

-The current market leaders in many industries now completely avoid the operating costs associated with the industries they inhabit.
+The current market leaders in many industries now completely avoid with the operating costs associated with the industries they inhabit.
 It’s not that those operating costs no longer exist, it’s just that someone else is picking up the tab.
 Instead, the leaders are the ones that own the interface with the customer.
-They manage and own the platforms which the customer uses, with the underlying services embedded within.

 Major examples are how Alibaba, the world’s most valuable retailer, has no inventory.
 Or how Uber, the world’s largest taxi company, has no fleet of vehicles.
 Then you have AirBnb, the world’s largest accommodation provider, with no real-estate to speak of.
 Finally, in the rapidly-growing world of food delivery, companies like Deliveroo don’t make any food.
 Other industries stand to be disrupted in the same way.